camille-hdl/website/content/blog/reading-data-reality-w-kent/index.md

 > \[...\] most attempts at modeling the entire organization fall short because they fail to acknowledge the many different perceptions.
 > \[...\] we also need to "map" each of the concepts on this holistic model to each of the different perspectives.

-The model facilitates communication of information between the users.
+The model facilitates communication between the users.

 > There is a flow of ideas from mind to mind; there are translations along the way, from concept to natural languages to formal languages and back again.

 > context plays a role in scope, abstraction, terminology, and definitions.
 It also plays a role in readability.

-It is essential, however, that the Data Model be **built from the business, not from the tools**:
+A fundamental prerequisite to a successful model is that it should be **informed by the business, not by the existing tools**:

 > Tainted thinking means that some business professionals equate how they do their jobs to the software they use.